mariusbanea/students-booking-system-server/readme.md

 ### US-04 Seat student

-As a restaurant manager, <br/>
+As a school manager, <br/>
-When a customer with an existing student arrives at the restaurant<br/>
+When a customer with an existing student arrives at the school<br/>
 I want to seat (assign) their student to a specific course<br/>
 so that I know which courses are occupied and free.